Unary function

-A unary function is a function that takes one argument.
-A unary operator belongs to a subset of unary functions, in that its range coincides with its domain.
-In contrast, a unary function's domain may or may not coincide with its range.
+In mathematics, a unary function is a function that takes one argument.
+A unary operator belongs to a subset of unary functions, in that its codomain coincides with its domain.
+In contrast, a unary function's domain need not coincide with its range.

 Examples

 The successor function, denoted $\operatorname{succ}$, is a unary operator.
-Its domain and codomain are the natural numbers, its definition is as follows:
+Its domain and codomain are the natural numbers; its definition is as follows:

-In many programming languages such as C, executing this operation is denoted by postfixing ++ to the operand, i.e. the use of n++ is equivalent to executing the assignment $n:= \operatorname{succ}(n)$.
+In some programming languages such as C, executing this operation is denoted by postfixing ++ to the operand, i.e. the use of n++ is equivalent to executing the assignment $n:= \operatorname{succ}(n)$.